 This filter functions as a molecular sieve.
 Separating dissolved molecules on the basis of size by passing a solution through an infinitely fine filter.
 These filters are tough, thin, selectively permeable membrane that retains most macromolecules above a certain size including colloids, microorganisms and pyrogens.
 Smaller molecules, such as solvents and ionized contaminants, are allowed to pass into the filtrate.
 Available in selective ranges.
 Membranes will retain most, but not necessarily all, molecules above their rated size.

 After reading all the information on the various types of filtration.
 The point that stood out the most is you need a combination of carbon, ion, and micron filtration.
 I use the Aquasana Counter Top Drinking Water Filter and Shower Filter because they offer a multi-stage filtration process.
-I feel that these two units are the best point-of-use water filtration products on the market.
+I feel that these two units are the best point-of-use water filtration products on the market and one that removes the most contaminants in water.
 Aquasana's units combine carbon filtration, ion exchange and sub micron filtration.
 Their countertop unit filters out chlorine, lead, prescription drugs, pharmaceuticals, VOCs, MTBE and cysts (chlorine-resistant parasites).
 It also leaves in the natural trace minerals.
 They use a patented twin cartridge drinking water filter and have a counter top or under sink unit available.
 It is easy to install and fits on most standard kitchen faucets.
 It can be used on tap water or well water and provides up to 30 gallons an hour.
 The cartridges last 6 months and filter approximately 500 gallons of Natural, Healthy, Great-Tasting water.

 Their Shower Filter uses another patented two-stage process which removes chlorine and balances the pH.
 It also filters out harmful VOCs and THMs.
 It utilizes a natural copper/zinc mineral media and a carbonized coconut shell medium for the removal of synthetic chemicals, THMs and VOCs that vaporize from tap water and are inhaled or absorbed through the skin are extremely harmful.
 There is as much or more chlorine in tap water as there is in most swimming pools.
-Chlorine strips the natural protective oils from skin and hair, causing excess dryness.
+Chlorine is one of the worst contaminants in water, stripping the natural protective oils from skin and hair, causing excess dryness.
 Without the harsh effects of chlorine, you'll notice significant cosmetic benefits such as softer skin and hair in a week.
 I began using this shower filter due to extremely dry skin.
 I am proud to report I no longer have dry skin and anyone who comes for a visit, always comments on the water after using the shower.